Emergency Power for Radio Communications

 Speaking of rechargeable batteries, I’ve been very happy with the Panasonic BK-3MCCA eneloop AA 2100 Cycle Ni-MH Rechargeable Batteries that maintain up to 70% of their charge after 10 years (when not it use).
 It can certainly be frustrating to discover your rechargeable batteries are dead when you need them most.
 To keep my eneloop batteries charged, I use the Panasonic K-KJ17MCA Advanced Individual Cell Battery Charger Pack when I have access to 110V AC.
 This is a “smart” charger that allows me to recharge individual batteries if needed.
 Many chargers only work when loaded with two or four batteries.

 If the power is out for an extended period of time, I’ve used a briefcase sized Thunderbolt Magnum® Solar 13 Watt Briefcase Solar Charger that I picked up at Harbor Freight for less than $80.
 This lower wattage solar panel will take longer to recharge my battery and you may want to consider something bigger.
-A more portable unit I like is the RAVPower Solar Charger 16W Solar Panel with Dual USB Ports.
+A more portable unit I like is the Solar Panel, Anker 21W 2-Port USB Portable Solar Charger with Foldable Panel.
 This folds up nicely and fits inside my backpack.

 I’ve learned tons about solar and battery power from Steve Harris on his website at: solar1234.com